Point Loma Marina

 The buzz about the project continued into the weekend as hundreds of festival-goers stopped by to check out the miniature dwelling and talk about homelessness.
-After two days of exhibiting in Occidental Square, Mighty House was donated to LIHI.
-We loaded it onto the back of a flatbed truck and sent it off to a tiny house village in the Inner Bay neighborhood.
-Mighty House is now used as a temporary residence for people who are transitioning out of homelessness and into permanent shelter.
+After two days of exhibiting in Occidental Square, the Mighty House was donated to LIHI.
+We loaded it onto the back of a flatbed truck and sent it off to a tiny house village in the Inner Bay neighborhood where it is now used as a transitional residence for people who are transitioning out of homelessness and into permanent shelter.

 Tiny houses are just one part of Seattle’s city-wide effort to address the growing homelessness crisis, but they are an important component of that response.
-Unlike camping tents, tiny houses have a door that locks, insulation and electricity.
-By virtue of being located in one of LIHI’s villages, residents get access to meals, bus passes and a case manager.
+Unlike camping tents, tiny houses have a door that locks, insulation and electricity and by virtue of being located in one of LIHI’s villages, residents get access to meals, bus passes and a case manager.

-We believe that Mighty House will be a valuable tool for organizations that are building tiny houses, which is why Miller Hull has dedicated pro bono labor through our 1+ Program to finalize the design of Mighty House and make a DIY Construction Manual available to the general public at no cost.
-Mighty House is not just one house or a set of drawings, it is an open-source tool kit that enables everyday people to create shelter for those experiencing homelessness.
+We believe that Mighty House will be a valuable tool for organizations that are building tiny houses, which is why Miller Hull has dedicated pro bono labor through our 1+ Program to finalize the Mighty House design and make the Mighty House Construction Manual available to the general public at no cost.
+Mighty House is not just one house or a set of drawings, it is an open-source tool kit that enables everyday people to help end homelessness.
 We’ve launched a website for Mighty House, where anyone can download a list of building materials, a 3-D SketchUp model and a step-by-step instruction guide that explains the construction process in detail.

 We hope Mighty House and the tools we created will inspire and enable community groups to build dignified shelter for those in need.
 Our goal is for Mighty House to live on as tool of empowerment beyond the design festival.